 Building Industry Fairness Act Part 2: Issuing a Payment Schedule

-This is the second article explored by our litigation lawyers gold coast, in our three-part series regarding the operations of the Building Industry Fairness (Security of Payment) Act 2017 (‘BIF Act’).
+This is the second article explored by our litigation lawyers gold coast, in our three-part series regarding the operations of the Building Industry Fairness (Security of Payment) Act 2017 (‘BIF Act’) for Issuing a Payment Schedule.
 The BIF Act was introduced primarily to simplify the procedure for recovering payments owing to contractors in the building and construction industry.

 In this three-part article series, Ramsden’s litigation lawyers Gold Coast shares their insights on the procedural and dispute resolution aspects of the BIF Act.
 Part one of the series focused on issuing a payment claim and part three of the series will focus on the adjudication process.
 In this part, the litigation team outlines how to issue a payment schedule in accordance with the BIF Act.